stimulsoft/Samples-Reports.PHP/README.md

 # PHP and JavaScript samples for Stimulsoft Reports.PHP

 #### This repository contains examples of integrating the Stimulsoft Reports.PHP reporting tool into PHP applications, using a set of PHP classes and functions that allow you to easily add a JavaScript report generator to PHP applications.
 Supports building and exporting a report on the server side using the Node.js platform.
-The reporting components are fully compatible with all versions of PHP 7 and PHP 8.
+The reporting components are fully compatible with all versions of PHP 7.1 and above.
 The integration supports PHP and JavaScript code.

 ## Overview
 This repository contains a PHP project ready to run.
 The 'index.php' file contains links to examples, each of which is located in a separate .php file: